Economy Versus Disease Spread: Reopening Mechanisms for COVID 19: Introduction

 \section{Introduction}

-The COVID-19 pandemic that is sweeping the world currently has already spread to a large number of people.
+The COVID-19 pandemic that is currently sweeping the world has already spread to a large number of people.
 In many parts of the world it has already infected a significant fraction of the population.
-For example, in New York City, antibody testing suggests that as many as quarter of the population might be infected~\cite{nyccovid}.
-However, this is still nowhere near the fraction required for ``herd'' immunity.
-Many states are now starting to reopen or have already (at least partially) reopened their businesses.
-Large organizations such as universities and schools are also considering reopening (or already partially opening) in the Fall of 2020 and beyond.
-Hence, it is important to determine effective non-pharmaceutical intervention mechanisms that can safely reopen human society.
+For example, in New York City, as early as June 2020, antibody testing suggests that as many as quarter of the population might be infected~\cite{nyccovid}.
+However, this is still nowhere near the fraction required for ``herd immunity''.
+Many large and medium sized organizations like schools, universities, factories, and businesses have (at least partially) reopened (or soon planning to open) their businesses.
+In some instances, there have been closures of schools and universities and businesses after reopening due to spike in cases (possibly due to the emergence of new virus strains) leading again to lockdowns and closures and the cycle keeps repeating.
+Thus one needs effective strategies to reopen and to keep opened organizations functioning safely for a longer time, by keeping the virus under check.
+It is therefore important to study effective non-pharmaceutical intervention mechanisms that can safely reopen human society.
 Such mechanisms may significantly help in containing, controlling, and slowing the spread of COVID-19, even though it may not fully eliminate it.
-This will be a ``new normal'' wherein we learn to live with the virus, while simultaneously keeping it under control.
+Moreover, since organizations, cities, and communities have differing levels of disease spread, it is crucial that policymakers weigh in the trade off between containing the spread of the disease versus the impact on productivity.

-The goal of this paper is to study intervention mechanisms that can help in reopening society.
 Our main contribution is the study of a class of intervention mechanisms called \emph{group scheduling}.
 The inspiration for group scheduling comes from COVID-19 characteristics whereby individuals remain asymptomatic and less infectious for around 4-5 days (the incubation period) from contraction.
-Subsequently, they either turn symptomatic (and can therefore be quarantined) or remain asymptomatic (and still spread the disease).
-Group scheduling (randomly) partitions the population (say, the students in a university or school, or the work force in a company) and schedules them (i.e., allows them to work) on different days with possible gaps (i.e., when no group is scheduled).
+Subsequently, they either become symptomatic (and can therefore be quarantined) or remain asymptomatic (and still spread the disease).
+Group scheduling (randomly) partitions the population (e.g. the students in a university or the work force in a company) and schedules them to work \emph{in-person}\footnote{Henceforth, when we say ``work", it means working in-person or in a face-to-face setting.
+This contrasts with working or performing activities via other mechanisms, e.g., remotely or online.} on different days with possible gaps (i.e., when no group is scheduled).
 A group is considered quarantined (at home, say) when it is not scheduled to work.
-Any individual who is symptomatic is quarantined as soon as he/she exhibits symptoms.
+Any individual who is symptomatic is quarantined as soon as symptoms are exhibited.